freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-457-a-polynomial-modulo-the-square-of-a-prime/index.md

 ---
-title: Problem 457: A polynomial modulo the square of a prime
+title: A polynomial modulo the square of a prime
 ---
 ## Problem 457: A polynomial modulo the square of a prime